 BENJAMIN KLEMME, CONCERT ORCHESTRA CONDUCTOR

-Benjamin Klemme’s active career as conductor and educator combines his work as GTCYS’ Concert Orchestra Conductor and his role as Assistant Conductor of the Quad City Symphony Orchestra.
+Benjamin Klemme has an active career as conductor and educator, combining his work as GTCYS’ Concert Orchestra Conductor and Assistant Conductor of the Quad City Symphony Orchestra.
 His position in the Quad Cities includes leadership of the Quad City Symphony Youth Ensembles.
 Previously, he has held conducting posts at the National Repertory and Cleveland Pops Orchestras, University of Minnesota, Sante Fe Youth Symphony Association, and MacPhail Center for Music.
 His passion for and commitment to music education is displayed through his work both on and off the podium.
 In New Mexico, he helped bring classical music to life for elementary and middle school students as Artistic Adviser and Outreach Concert Host for the Santa Fe Chamber Music Festival’s “Music In Our Schools” program, and chaired the music department at New Mexico School for the Arts.
 In Ohio, he co-founded the Scordatura Chamber Orchestra, a Cleveland-based ensemble designed to support learning objectives in language arts, math, science, and social studies through interactive orchestral performances.
 Dr. Klemme holds degrees from University of Minnesota, Cleveland Institute of Music, and University of Northern Iowa.

 GARY WOLFMAN, PHILHARMONIC CONDUCTOR